Trump lawyers argue that Democrats only want to overthrow the elections - Go Tech Daily

 Schiff later said to reporters, “If your client is guilty, if your client has died against rights, you don’t want to talk about your client but want to attack the prosecutor.”

 The Trump team had angered the idea that it would draw attention to Biden and his son Hunter, who served on the board of a Ukrainian gas company, Burisma, while his father was the vice president.
-But neither Biden was a focus of the Saturday argument.
+But neither Biden was a focus of Saturday’s arguments.

 Instead, the Republicans argued that there was no evidence that Trump made security aid conditional on Ukraine announcing an investigation into Bidens, and that Ukraine did not even know that the money had been stopped until shortly before his release.